REV23Docs/rev23-desktop-docs/docs/how-to/recover-from-pc-crashes.md

 ## Get Hard Drive Access

 If you're able to boot into Windows, even in safe-mode, this would be great.
 From safe-mode, you should be able to take a backup of your database using the REV23 Desktop Control Panel.
 In a situation where the PC is not booting at all you will need to access the hard drive contents from a PC that is working.
-If the hard drive is corrupted and not spinning up at all, and you have no external backup then unfortunately, there is nothing you can do to recover your data other than attempt to pay for an expensive data recovery process that may or may not even work.
+If the hard drive is corrupted, or not spinning up at all, and you have no external backup then unfortunately, there is nothing you can do to recover your data other than attempt to pay for an expensive data recovery process that may or may not even work.
+Don't let this be you.

 ## Local Backup Location